 In his homily at St. Lawrence, Archbishop Lucas said people can develop romantic notions of what it was like to be a resident of one of the small towns that Jesus visited during his public ministry 2,000 years ago, encountering him in his humanity.

 But an even greater privilege can be enjoyed today, he said, because “we know when we come together for Mass, Jesus himself becomes present for us, right in our time and place.”

-First, Jesus in Scripture speaks about “something we really need to hear, on the day that we’re hearing it – something that’s important for our spiritual journey.”
+First, Jesus speaks to us in the Scriptures, he said.
+He tells us “something we really need to hear, on the day that we’re hearing it – something that’s important for our spiritual journey.”

 Then, “through the power of the Holy Spirit, whenever the priest repeats the words that Jesus first spoke at the Last Supper, he himself becomes for us really present, personally present, the risen Son of God on the altar,” the archbishop said.

 “He’s even closer to us because he gives himself to us as he promised, as our spiritual food and drink in the Eucharist.
 Under the appearance of bread and wine, he gives himself to us and becomes part of us.
 We become part of him,” he said.

 After Mass, the archbishop carried the monstrance holding the Blessed Sacrament under a canopy, followed by the congregation.
 Preceded by altar servers and the Knights of Columbus, the group stopped at two temporary altars in their seven-block march through the neighborhood, to pray and receive the archbishop’s blessing.
 The procession ended with Benediction, back in the church.